Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 out, I would've had long hair.
 And rather than getting a minor, feminine cut and then growing it out, I would've simply cut it short, and continued to do so.
 But still, when I took estrogen, my hair would thin out a bit.
-So here we have two slightly different modification to the body, each influenced by our culture, and influenced by biology, ultimately resting in this intersection between our conception of "feminine" and our body's reaction to a given instruction-set―estrogen.
+So here we have two slightly different modifications to the body, each influenced by our culture, and influenced by biology, ultimately resting in this intersection between our conception of "feminine" and our body's reaction to a given instruction-set―estrogen.

 I believe that "The Body" is this intersection.
-That substance that I talked about is _far_ from authoritative, but it is more like a symbolic product of Sex, which is the biological instruction-set (and is incredibly mutable and not at all binary) and Gender, which is the cultural interpretation of physical elements.
-"The Body" is not really anything, rather, it is an illusion―a sock puppet―between the light of Gender (the intensity and hue of which influences the illusion) and the blocking object of Sex (the shape and transparency of which likewise influences the illusion).
+That substance that I talked about is _far_ from authoritative!
+Rather, it is more like a symbolic product of Sex, which is the biological instruction-set (and is incredibly mutable and not at all binary) and Gender, which is the cultural interpretation of physical elements.
+"The Body" is not really anything, rather, it is an illusion―a sock puppet―between Gender (the intensity and hue of which influences the illusion) and Sex (the shape and transparency of which likewise influences the illusion).

-Understanding The Body to be not an authority but a product reveals the dimensions of it and free us to explore each and every component of this illusion in the fullest sense.
+Understanding The Body to be not an authority but a product reveals the dimensions of it and frees us to explore each and every component of this illusion in the fullest sense.
 It is not that our body is irrelevant, or that there is no "Gender Identity" that matters (which produces a kind of authority of "Gender Expression"), but that each and every one of these components